Major code BS6232

 - PSY 1010, General Psychology with a grade of C (2.0) or higher.

 Generally, you apply for admission to Professional Education during the second semester of your freshman year.
 Athens campus students must attend a group meeting arranged by the Office of Student Affairs, McCracken Hall 124, prior to submitting application for Admission to Professional Education.

 Admission to Advanced Standing in Professional Education is required before taking any education courses at the 3000-level or higher.
 Applications for admission to Advanced Standing in Professional Education should be submitted a semester after which students will have earned at least 60 credits in the major.

 Regional campus students should check with their Office of Student Services or the Dean’s office on the regional campus for information.

 Change of Program Policy

-To change to or add this major, contact the Office of Student Affairs.
+To change or add your major/minor/certificate policy, contact the Office of Student Affairs.

 External Transfer Admission